stackbit-projects/mapmyhospitalapp-5bf17/content/pages/pricing.md

         content: >
           MapMyHosptial is a productivity tool for doctors to easily manage the patient journey, from registration to rescheduling.
-      - title: How does it work?
+      - title: How is it good for patients?
         content: >
           Patients scan a QR code to begin their journey, answer a few questions, and done!
 With all documents online, no need to carry a